A ten module course that will teach you all the elements

 You’ll be tutored by two passionate industry professionals, with decades of experience and many screenplays and television scripts to their credit, who will guide you every step of the way.

-We will teach you the essential elements that make up a screenplay: how to tell a great story, how to develop compelling characters, and the rules of plotting and structure.
+We will teach you the essential elements involved in writing for film and television: how to tell a great story, how to develop compelling characters, and the rules of plotting and structure.

-Receive full written feedback on ten assignments as well as two one-on-one sessions either via Skype or face-to-face in Cape Town or Johannesburg.
+Receive full written feedback on ten assignments.
+Participants on the Kickstart your Screenplay programme will have two one-on-one sessions via Skype.
 Interact with a friendly community of fellow writers.

-The course is designed to provide the skills, tools and inspiration every writer needs to craft a story.
-The outcome of the course is a treatment, the blueprint, of your dream screenplay.
+Our courses are designed to provide the skills, tools and inspiration every writer needs to craft a story.
+The outcome will be a deeper understanding of what it takes to write your dream screenplay.

 A big thank you to Richard for opening up your wealth of knowledge and understanding to us.
 As a young filmmaker, I consider that a great legacy that you are passing on to some of us.
 It’s an honour and a privilege.

-The module will introduce the coursework and will include practical exercises to do in your own time.
+The modules will introduce the coursework and will include practical exercises to do in your own time.

 Each module ends with an assignment to which you’ll receive personal written feedback from Michéle and Richard.